davehaglan/laygo/docs/source/tutorial/tutorial_BAG.md

     $ git submodule update
     ```

-    * In order to update the submodules to the latest ones, type below:
+    * If you want to update all submodules to the latest ones, type this:

     ```
     $ git submodule foreach git pull origin master
     ```

 4. Open **.cshrc**, **bag_config.yaml** file, and check if all path
 variables are set correctly.
 For BWRC users, all variables are set